 This is especially important during the initial weeks when you return home or bring your chinchilla home for the first time.

-Your furnace may kick on and make some small clatter that may cause your chinchilla to be more reserved and scared in the initial weeks’ home.
+Your furnace may kick on and make some small clatter that may cause your chinchilla to be more reserved and scared in the initial weeks in its new home.

 You may be using a basement near a washer and dryer or even have young kids running around.

-Depending on where you got your chinchillas such as a rescue or even a pet store such as PetSmart or Petco, these noises are likely different than what they are used to.
+Depending on where you got your chinchillas, be it a rescue or even a pet store like PetSmart or Petco, these noises are likely different than what they are used to.